Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough

-\paragraph{Metrics.} To assess the proposed approach and compare it to the related baselines we use two sets of metrics; downstream metrics, related to the GLUE \cite{wang2018glue} benchmark datasets, \#params, and \# Bit Operations (BOPs) to evaluate the efficiency of each method.
-Intuitively, the BOP count measures the number of multiplication operations multiplied by the bit width of the operands according to BOPs impact on the energy consumption of a model.
+\emph{DyLoRA} \cite{valipour2022dylora}: DyLoRA is another extension of LoRA, that enables adapting rank values dynamically.
+However. the goal of this method is to optimize the model fine-tuning for a range of ranks, such that different versions of the fine-tuned model can be used if needed.
+Number of parameters for DyLoRA can be computed with Equation~\ref{eq:lora} with $r$ set to maximum rank. \paragraph{Metrics.} To assess the proposed approach and compare it to the related baselines we use two sets of metrics; downstream metrics, related to the GLUE \cite{wang2018glue} benchmark datasets, and \#params and \# Bit Operations (BOPs) to evaluate the efficiency of each method.
+Intuitively the BOP count measures the number of multiplication operations multiplied by the bit widths of the operands according to BOPs impact on the energy consumption of a model.
 To compute the BOP count we follow \citet{Mart2020Bayesian}, which uses \# Bit Operations as a hardware-agnostic proxy to model complexity and have an impact on energy level and device lifetime.
-According to \citet{Yang2017method} and \citet{Mart2020Bayesian}, BOPs impact the energy consumption of the deployed model.
+According to \citet{Yang2017method} and \citet{Mart2020Bayesian} BOPs impact the energy consumption of the deployed model.
 Moreover, \citet{Yang2017method} points out how the number of bits accessed scales linearly with the corresponding bitwidth and that most of the energy is consumed by the multiplication operations, which scales linearly with the used variables bitwidth.
 Therefore, we use BOPs as a proxy measure to show how the proposed approach affects the energy consumption with respect to the related baselines.
 A list of the downstream metrics used for the GLUE benchmark can be found in Appendix \ref{appendix:glue}.